dhrandy/discog-collection/README.md

 - **Tracklist + runtime** — click any album to expand its track listing
 - **Discogs link** — each card has a ↗ button to open the release on Discogs
 - **Collector Dashboard** — stats for total releases, top artist, formats, and year range
+- **Pull to refresh** — on mobile, pull down from the top of the page to reload your collection
 - **Offline support** — after first load, your collection is cached and the app works without internet
 - **Full pagination** — loads your entire collection, not just the first 50
 - **Tracklist caching** — re-opening an album is instant after first load